-- Donation of Seqirus’ well-established adjuvant technology – MF59® – to multiple entities searching for a COVID-19 vaccine.
-MF59® is used in the company’s adjuvanted seasonal flu vaccine for the over-65 age group -- one of the most vulnerable populations to COVID-19.
+- Seqirus has provided its well-established adjuvant technology – MF59® – to the vaccine efforts of multiple entities, including the University of Queensland vaccine development program.
+MF59® is used in CSL’s adjuvanted seasonal flu vaccine for the over-65 age group, one of the most vulnerable populations to COVID-19.
 Adjuvants can help improve immune response and reduce the amount of antigen needed for each vaccine, enabling more doses to be manufactured more rapidly.
-In parallel, Seqirus remains focused on the production of seasonal influenza vaccines for the upcoming season, the importance of which is very much underscored by the COVID-19 pandemic.
+In parallel, Seqirus remains focused on the production of seasonal influenza vaccines, the importance of which is very much underscored by the COVID-19 pandemic.

 - CSL Behring launched a clinical trial into the use of garadacimab (CSL312), our factor XIIa antagonist monoclonal antibody, to treat patients suffering from severe respiratory distress, a leading cause of death in patients with COVID-19–related pneumonia.
 A Phase II trial to assess the safety and efficacy of the potential treatment was rapidly completed; and whilst garadacimab was found to be safe for these critically ill patients, the treatment was not effective in reducing severe complications of COVID-19.